amlanacharya/VaarthaAi/README.md

-├── .gitignore               # Git ignore file, used to exclude files/folders from version control ├── README.md                # Project documentation file (overview and setup instructions) ├── RUNNING.md               # Instructions on how to run the project ├── Vaartha.docx             # A document file (possibly related to the project or its purpose) ├── app                       # Main application folder │   ├── __init__.py          # Marks the directory as a Python package │   ├── app.py               # Main application logic file
+├── .gitignore               # Git ignore file, used to exclude files/folders from version control ├── README.md                # Project documentation file (overview and setup instructions) ├── RUNNING.md               # Instructions on how to run the project ├── Vaartha.docx             # doc version of plan
+├── app                      # Main application folder
+│   ├── __init__.py          # Marks the directory as a Python package
+│   ├── app.py               # Main application logic file
 │   └── run.py               # Entry point to run the app
 ├── batch                    # Folder containing batch script files for running or testing │   ├── patch_streamlit.bat  # Batch script for patching or updating Streamlit │   ├── reset_app.bat        # Batch script for resetting the app
 │   ├── run_fixed_app.bat    # Batch script for running the fixed version of the app